alex-vasiliu/iOS-portfolio/README.md

   <summary><b>More details about technologies used</b></summary>

   * Fully written in Swift
-  * MVVM design pattern with Service oriented architecture
+  * MVVM design pattern with Service-Oriented architecture
   * SwiftFormat for code formatting
   * Nuke for image loading and caching
   * Calendar for events
   * Keychain to store user credentials and sensitive data
-  * Data sources independent from view controllers.
+  * Data sources independent from ViewControllers
   * REST API alongside Postman, Insomnia, Docker and pgAdmin
   * Local notifications and Push Notifications with Firebase
   * MapKit and CoreLocation alongside Google Maps API for geotargeting, geocoding and reverse geocoding